Point Namecheap DNS to WP Engine

 Locate your DNS settings in User Portal

-The first step is to locate the CNAME and IP Address settings located in your User Portal.
-You will find these settings on the Overview page.
+The first step is to locate your CNAME and A Record in your WP Engine User Portal.
+You can find this information from the Domains page for your production environment.

 Log in to Namecheap